powersj/life/README.md

 * Change rule sets to return a single 1 or 0 and evaluate a cell at a time to reduce code duplication
+* Print rule string for each rule that is selected or a description of the rules
 * Introduce a custom rule option to let the user set their own rules
 * Can the user draw a custom grid